tomasstolker/species/docs/index.rst

 Documentation for *species*
 ===========================

 *species* is a toolkit for atmospheric characterization of directly imaged exoplanets.
-The package has been developed and is maintained by |stolker|.

-.. |stolker| raw:: html

-	<a href="https://home.strw.leidenuniv.nl/~stolker/" target="_blank">Tomas Stolker</a>

 .. toctree::
    :maxdepth: 2